 Caley @ Saughton Park

 Saughton Park has a long and interesting history and much of that history has had links with The Caley.
 In the 1980s The Caley had a very active relationship with the Winter Garden, having made a significant contribution to its refurbishment.
-We continued to hold many events on site including plants sales, remembered and missed by many local residents.
+We continued to hold many events on site including plants sales, well remembered and missed by many local residents.

-But the link goes back even further as a former President of The Caley, James McHattie (the ‘inventor’ of the clock in Princes Street Gardens) was responsible for transforming the park after the Scottish National Exhibition in 1908.
+But the link goes back even further, as a former President of The Caley, James McHattie (the ‘inventor’ of the clock in Princes Street Gardens) was responsible for transforming the park after the Scottish National Exhibition in 1908.
 In 1910 he recorded that

 “The Park is now complete…

 The area enclosed by the old garden walls has been laid out in an ornamental manner.
 It includes a Rosary, American Garden, Rock Garden and Sweet Pea garden.”